buildpacks/rfcs/text/0000-lifecycle-multicall-binary-for-build.md

 # Summary
 [summary]: #summary

 We should compile the lifecycle as a multicall binary for the build phases of detect, analyze, restore, build, export and rebase while retaining the interface to the phases.
-The binary can also support the phases as subcommands.
+The binary can also support the phases as subcommands with the phases in their verb form.

 # Motivation